brianshumate/vaultron/README.md

 +------------------------------------------------------------------------+
 ```

 Vaultron consists of 3 Vault server containers, 3 Consul client containers, and 3 Consul server containers.

+An optional telemetry gathering and graphing stack (Yellow Lion) can be enabled at runtime via environment variable; see the **Telemetry Notes** section for more details.

 Vault servers connect directly to the Consul clients, which in turn connect to the Consul server cluster.
 In this configuration, Vault is using Consul for both storage and high availability functionality.

 ### Published Ports